 These uninhabited islands were discovered and colonised in the 15th century by the Portuguese.
 Cabo Verde then became an important hub in the African slave trade and later a refuelling stop for whaling and trans-Atlantic navigation.
 After independence from Portugal in 1975 and an attempt at unification with Guinea-Bissau, a one-party system was established and maintained until multi-party elections took place in 1990.
 Cabo Verde can subsequently boast to having one of Africa’s most stable democratic governments.

-In 2014, the resident population of Cabo Verde was approximately 538 000 with a demographic growth rate of almost 1.4% a year and a net emigration rate of 6.9%.
+In 2021, the resident population of Cabo Verde was approximately 491 233, with a net migration rate of -2,2 migrants / 1 000 population.
 The succession of droughts in the second half of the 20th century made life so difficult that a large part of the population preferred to emigrate.
-As a result, Cabo Verde’s expatriate population is still higher than the population in the country itself (estimated at 500 000 as far back as 2000).
-The resident population is young, and over 50% is under 24 years of age.
+This outflow was further exacerbated by a new wave of droughts starting in 2017, a year in which there was almost no recorded rain in the country.
+Since 2014, the country registered a total net population decline of 8.7%.
+As a result, Cabo Verde’s expatriate population is still higher than the resident population in the country, with estimates now ranging up 700 000 Cabo Verdeans living abroad, primarily in the US and Europe.
+The resident population is young and around 28% is under 15 years of age.

 Evolution of activities in Cabo Verde (in thousand EUR)

-Distribution of the 2014 disbursements by sector
+Distribution of the 2022 disbursements by sector

 All projects in Cabo Verde

-Projects in preparation in Cabo Verde
+CVE/093Sectoral budget support in the health sector in Cabo Verde